-Israeli forces kill eight Palestinians in Gaza, attack southern Lebanon
+Israeli forces kill nine Palestinians in Gaza, attack southern Lebanon

 It did not provide evidence for its claims.

-In Lebanon, the Israeli military said it struck warehouses used by Hezbollah for storing weapons and launchers in southern parts of the country.
+In Lebanon, the Israeli military said it struck warehouses used by Hezbollah for storing weapons and launchers in the southern parts of the country.

-The Israeli military and Hezbollah, which began attacks on northern Israel in solidarity with Palestinians in Gaza in 2023, agreed to a “ceasefire” in November of 2024.
+The Israeli military and Hezbollah, which began attacks on northern Israel in solidarity with Palestinians in Gaza in 2023, agreed to a ceasefire in November 2024.

 There was no immediate comment from Lebanon on Sunday’s attacks.

-According to authorities in Gaza and Lebanon say the Israeli military continues to launch near-daily attacks despite agreeing to halt the fighting.
+According to authorities in Gaza and Lebanon, the Israeli military continues to launch near-daily attacks despite agreeing to halt the fighting.

 In Gaza, Israel has violated the US-brokered “ceasefire” more than 1,500 times since it came into effect on October 10.
 At least 591 people have been killed and 1,590 wounded since then.